wing5wong/artisan-whs-static/source/_events/2025-03-31_football-trials-girls-2-april-7-april.md

 ---
-title: Football Trials - Girls, 2 April & 7 April
+title: 1st XI Football Trials - Girls, 2 April & 7 April
 date: 2025-04-02T08:25:00+13:00
 ---
 Football Trials for **all girls wanting to play for the 1st XI team** this season.